ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Experiments

 \subsection{Setup}

-\textbf{Data Preparation.} We extracted real-world object concepts from the AMBER hallucination evaluation benchmark\cite{wang2023llm}, which covers 337 objects across 14 distributions of common concepts.
-After concept modeling, we selected 40 concept combinations for four evaluation dimensions, generating 920 filtered test images.
-Each image was assigned both factual and hallucination questions, resulting in 1787 test data pairs for discriminative and generative tasks.
+\textbf{Data Preparation.} We extracted real-world target concepts through the AMBER benchmark\cite{wang2023llm}, a multidimensional benchmark for evaluating MLLM hallucinations that includes 337 objects across 14 domains reflecting standard concepts.
+After concept modeling, we selected 40 concept combinations at four different distributional difficulty levels to generate images, resulting in 808 test images after sampling.
+Each image was paired with factual and hallucination questions, creating 8,786 test data pairs for both discriminative and generative tasks.